-This step-by-step guide is broken down into sections so you can easily find exactly what you’re looking for.
+This step-by-step guide is broken down into sections so you can easily find exactly what you’re looking for to build strong shoulders.
 I’ll also be answering all the most common questions related to shoulders and shoulder workouts.

-Here are some of the topics that I’ll cover in this shoulder training guide:
+Here are some of the topics that I’ll cover in this shoulder strength training guide:

 Before we launch into shoulder exercises and workouts, let’s review shoulder muscle anatomy so you are familiar with the playing field as we explore the best ways to hit these muscles.

 1) SHOULDER MUSCLES ANATOMY

 The deltoid muscle is comprised of 3 sections: the front delt (anterior deltoid), middle delt (lateral deltoid) and rear delt (posterior deltoid).

 I’ll use my handy Muscle Markers to show you each area of the delts.

 You can refer back to this section if needed, because I’ll be showing you different shoulder-specific exercises to target each of these areas, and some that target all three.

 2) WHY ARE SHOULDER WORKOUTS IMPORTANT?

 Shoulders are a muscle that people tend to undertrain, train incorrectly or ignore altogether.

 If that sounds like you, you’re making a big mistake by omitting shoulder programs from your training!

 Training shoulders is critical for three important reasons:

-- Great-looking shoulders enhance the appearance of your upper body and create a balanced look to the physique.
+- Well-developed shoulders enhance the appearance of your upper body and create a balanced look to the physique.